12 Proven Tactics to Increase Productivity in Sales

 8. Centralize Access to Sales Content

 Blog posts, templates, explainer videos, checklists, interactive flipbooks – all of these are assets that can come in handy when dealing with day-to-day roadblocks.
+Additionally check online resources detailing generative AI use cases for marketing and sales to understand what else can be created.

 Each of your company's main marketing assets should be structured and easily accessible to your sales staff in a single place, such as a company-wide available Google Spreadsheet with resource titles and relevant links.
 While investing in sales content management software can help your team to organize, share, and track client-facing sales content.